OpenMixup: Open Mixup Toolbox and Benchmark for Visual Representation Learning: Experiment and Analysis

 We conduct essential benchmarking experiments of image classification on various scenarios with diverse evaluation metrics.
 For a fair comparison, grid search is performed for the shared hyper-parameter $\alpha\in \{0.1, 0.2, 0.5, 1, 2, 4\}$ of supported mixup variants while the rest of the hyper-parameters follow the original papers.
 Vanilla denotes the classification baseline without any mixup augmentations.
 All experiments are conducted on Ubuntu workstations with Tesla V100 or NVIDIA A100 GPUs and report the \textit{mean} results of three trials.
-Appendix~\ref{app:benchmark} provides more classification results, and Appendix~\ref{app:trasfer} contains transfer learning results.
+Appendix~\ref{app:benchmark} provides full visual classification results, Appendix~\ref{app:transfer} presents our transfer learning results for object detection and semantic segmentation, and Appendix~\ref{app:reproduction} conduct verification of the reproduction guarantee in OpenMixup.

 \paragraph{Small-scale Benchmarks.} We first provide standard mixup image classification benchmarks on five small datasets with two settings. (a) The classical settings with the CIFAR version of ResNet variants~\citep{He2016DeepRL, xie2017aggregated}, \textit{i.e.}, replacing the $7\times 7$ convolution and MaxPooling by a $3\times 3$ convolution.
 We use $32\times 32$, $64\times 64$, and $28\times 28$ input resolutions for CIFAR-10/100, Tiny-ImageNet, and FashionMNIST, while using the normal ResNet for STL-10.
-We train models for multiple epochs from the stretch with SGD optimizer and a batch size of 100, as shown in Table~\ref{tab:cls_cifar} and Appendix~\ref{app:cifar_benchmark}. (b) The modern settings following DeiT~\citep{icml2021deit} on CIFAR-100, using $224\times 224$ and $32\times 32$ resolutions for Transformers (DeiT-S~\citep{icml2021deit} and Swin-T~\citep{iccv2021swin}) and ConvNeXt-T~\citep{2022convnet} in Table~\ref{tab:cls_cifar100_vit}.
+We train vision models for multiple epochs from the stretch with SGD optimizer and a batch size of 100, as shown in Table~\ref{tab:cls_cifar} and Appendix~\ref{app:cifar_benchmark}. (b) The modern training settings following DeiT~\citep{icml2021deit} on CIFAR-100, using $224\times 224$ and $32\times 32$ resolutions for Transformers (DeiT-S~\citep{icml2021deit} and Swin-T~\citep{iccv2021swin}) and ConvNeXt-T~\citep{2022convnet} as shown in Table~\ref{tab:cls_cifar100_vit}.